2 June 2015

 That is where there are conditions on trading that share i.e. you will not be allowed to short the stock in conditional trading.

 The IPO manager often has an option post IPO to manage the stock.
 It can supply more shares to market, it can buy stock post IPO and use its underwriting option.
-This process is known as price stabilisation and it aims to smooth out sharp price swings.
+It can exercise a greenshoe option to smooth out sharp price swings.

 I hope this guide has been useful and that it answers some of the questions you may have around IPOs.